TULiberalArts/Sociology/pages/graduate.md

 PhD applicants: Applications are reviewed in January and early decisions are made in February.

 Initially, we will make admissions offers only to a small handful of students based on the number of funded positions we have.
-We will also reject applicants who are not admissable.
+We will also reject applicants who are not admissible.
 Those decisions can be seen online.
 Students who do not receive an offer, but are not rejected, are on a waitlist for funded positions and will be contacted if and when a position is available.
 It can sometimes take until mid-April before we finalize the PhD cohort.
 Waitlisted students will be offered unfunded enrollment in the MA program.

 MA applicants: Applications are reviewed in March and decisions are made by April 1.